mschwemm27/GCD_CourseProject/CodeBook.md

 * activity: the activity the subject performed while wearing a smartphone.
 Factor with 6 levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 * subject: integer from 1 to 30 uniquely identifying the subject that performed the activity.

-The rest of the columns are the means of the following features for each subject and each activity level (NOTE: all features are normalized and bounded within [-1,1]):
+The remaining 66 columns are the means of the following features for each subject and each activity level (NOTE: all features are normalized and bounded within [-1,1]):

 * tBodyAcc_mean_(XYZ): mean of the time domain body acceleration signals in the (X,Y,Z) direction
 * tGravityAcc_mean_(XYZ): mean of the time domain gravity acceleration signals in the (X,Y,Z) direction